The DE Foundation is a non-profit founded by Delux Designs (DE), LLC.

 What Are We About

-The DE Foundation is about promote good awareness & charity for three different topics:
+The DE Foundation is about promote good awareness & charity for, but not limited to, three different topics:

 - Educational Awareness through back to school supply drive events.